qyang-confluent/ksql-workshop/README.md

 # <div align="center">KSQL Demo and Workshop repository</div>

-## Introduction

-This workshop perfect for those looking to get started with Confluent Cloud and build the foundation of your use case with our experienced engineers.

-## Zoom Link:
-Will be updated

 ## Topics Covered in the Demo and Workshop:
 1. [Log into Confluent Cloud](#step-1)